AdaCore/spark2014/docs/lrm/source/introduction.rst

 the program.
 These properties require special treatment of volatile variables during flow analysis and formal verification.

-|SPARK| follows the Ada convention that a read of volatile variable has a
+|SPARK| follows the Ada convention that a read of a volatile variable has a
-possible side effect of updating the variable.
-|SPARK| extends this notion to cover updates of a volatile variable
-such that an update of a volatile variable also has a side effect of reading the variable.  |SPARK| further extends these principles to apply to state abstractions also using The Input_Only and Output_Only options in the declaration of a state abstraction (see section :ref:`external_state`).
+possible side effect of updating the variable. |SPARK| extends this notion to cover updates of a volatile variable such that an update of a volatile variable also has a side effect of reading the variable. |SPARK| further extends these principles to apply to state abstractions also using the Input_Only and Output_Only options in the declaration of a state abstraction (see section :ref:`external_state`).

 .. _notes: